voice-engine/make-a-smart-speaker/README.md

 [中文](zh.md)

 Here is a collection of resources to make a smart speaker. ~~Hope we can make an open source one for daily use.~~ I believe we have enough resources to make an open source smart speaker.
 Let's do it.
 Take a look at [the progress of the project named `smart speaker from scratch` on hackaday](https://hackaday.io/project/164221-smart-speaker-from-scratch).

-The first kit of the project will be available at the end of November.
-[It is on pre-order Now!](https://www.makerfabs.com/voicen-linear-4-mic-array-kit.html)
+[The first hardware kit is available now.](https://www.makerfabs.com/voicen-linear-4-mic-array-kit.html)

 ![](https://wiki.voicen.io/assets/images/speaker_front.png)